In brief:

 What are the OFAC check requirements and regulations?

 OFAC itself doesn’t actually have specific legal or regulatory requirements when it comes to running an OFAC sanctions check, but they do have a set of basic guidelines to help businesses understand when an OFAC check should be conducted.
-However, by not running a check, an entity risks breaking the laws related to OFAC by either:

 - Starting a business relationship with an entity on OFAC’s lists

-- Failing to freeze the assets of an entity it already has a relationship with because it was added to an OFAC list
+- Failing to freeze the assets of an entity it already has a relationship with because it was added to an OFAC List

-In addition, an entity’s reputation can take a huge hit if news of it facing OFAC-related enforcement actions becomes public.
+Additionally, an entity’s reputation can take a huge hit if news of it facing OFAC-related enforcement actions becomes public.
 Business partners and financial institutions may subject the entity to further oversight, or even end their relationships altogether.
 This can make it very difficult for a business to do what it needs to do to grow.

 Therefore, most businesses make OFAC checks a requirement of their regulatory compliance programs in order to limit these risks.